openrobotics/osra-policies-and-procedures/open-rmf_project_repositories.md

-# Repositories and utilised online services of the Open Source Robotics Alliance Project "ROS"
+# Repositories and utilised online services of the Open Source Robotics Alliance Project "Open-RMF"

 Last updated on 13 March 2024.